 The first part of this month has been pretty damn decent.
 I’ve received one acceptance and I’ve published two pieces, both of which you can read for free online.
 I’m gonna talk about the publications first, and then I’ll give you some information that might actually be useful. 🙂

 Yesterday, The Molotov Cocktail published my flash story “Little Sister.”
 This another story that began life in a one-hour flash contest.
 It’s seen some minor revisions and polish, but the published versions is pretty close to what I jammed out in an hour four years ago.
-Anyway, you can read the story, plus two more excellent pieces of flash by Christina Dalcher and Alyssa Striplin by clicking the image below.
+Anyway, you can read the story, plus more excellent pieces of flash by clicking the image below.

 The second publication is another flash horror story called “Reunion.”
 It was published by The Arcanist on December 1st.
 This is yet another story that started out as a one-hour flash exercise, and the published version is also very similar to the original mad-dash scribble.
 You can read this one by clicking on the image below.